ftc14382/20191207_johnstown/README.md

 ## Q21

 ## Q27
-** 5/5 Points ** We did not detecte a Skystone and we ran into our alliance partner.
+** 5/5 Points ** We did not detect a Skystone and we ran into our alliance partner.
 We managed to navigate.

 ## SF2-1
 ** 5/30 Points ** We tried and failed to move the foundation.
 We navigated.